skiptools/skip-ui/README.md

 SkipUI **does** support navigation with `.navigationDestination` as in the example above, because we can map each modifier to a fixed Compose navigation route.
 Even this support, however, required some abuse of Compose's system in order to allow newly-pushed views to defined additional `.navigationDestinations`.
 In fact, it is currently the case that if a pushed view defines a new `.navigationDestination` for key type `T`, it will overwrite any previous stack view's `T` destination mapping. **Take care not to unintentionally re-map the same key type in the same navigation stack.**

 Compose imposes an additional restriction as well: we must be able to stringify `.navigationDestination` key types.
-SkipUI uses the following stringification algorithm:

-- If the type is `Identifiable`, use `String(describing: target.id)`
-- If the type is `RawRepresentable`, use `String(describing: target.rawValue)`
-- Else use `String(describing: target)`
+See [Restrictions on Identifiers](#restrictions-on-identifiers) below.

 Finally, SkipUI does not yet support binding to an array of destination values to specify the navigation stack.

 For modal presentations, SkipUI supports the `.sheet(isPresented:onDismiss:content:)` modifier **only**.
 We will add support for other forms of modal presentations in the future.

+### Restrictions on Identifiers

+Compose requires all state values to be serializable.
+This restriction is typically transparent to your code, because when you use property wrappers like `@State`, SkipUI automatically tracks your state objects and gives Compose serializable identifiers in their place.
+Some SwiftUI values, however, must be stored directly in Compose, including `navigationDestination` values and `List` item identifiers.
+When this is the case, SkipUI creates a `String` from the value you supply using the following algorithm:

+- If the value is `Identifiable`, use `String(describing: value.id)`
+- If the value is `RawRepresentable`, use `String(describing: value.rawValue)`
+- Else use `String(describing: value)`

+Please ensure that when using these API, the above algorithm will create unique, stable strings for unique values.

 ## Tests